 1. Too far from the food court

 Some banks in Singapore, including DBS and Standard Chartered, have shifted from Raffles Place to Marina Bay Financial Centre in recent years – and not all their staff were happy about it.
-“A few bankers told me they left because they didn’t like the new area, especially the more expensive lunches at Marina Bay and the longer walk to cheaper food courts,” says Rahul Sen, head of wealth management at search firm The Omerta Group in Singapore.
+“A few bankers told me they left because they didn’t like the new area, especially the more expensive lunches at Marina Bay and the longer walk to cheaper food courts,” says former Merrill Lynch private banker Rahul Sen, now a global leader in private wealth management at search firm Boyden.

 2. Bad boss